Gxliti/Basic_REST_API/README.md

 <h1>Basic REST API with Node.JS, Express and Postman</h1>

 <h2>Description</h2>
-Welcome to our beginner-friendly project!
+Welcome to my beginner-friendly project!
 Instead of diving into the technical nitty-gritty of what a REST API is, we're going to take a more relaxed approach.
 Picture real-life situations everyone can relate to.
 We'll then connect these everyday scenarios with REST APIs, making it a breeze to grasp how they work.
 Say goodbye to the traditional, complicated learning methods – we're keeping it friendly and straightforward!<br />

 <h2>Utilities Used</h2>